Dear County and District Superintendents, Direct-Funded Charter School Administrators, and High School Principals:

 The State Seal of Biliteracy (SSB) program, effective since January 1, 2012, recognizes high school graduates who have attained a high level of proficiency in speaking, reading, and writing one or more languages in addition to English (California Education Code sections 51460–51464).

 As the first state to implement an SSB program, California is a pioneer for multilingualism.
-Since California’s SSB program was established, 41 other states have adopted an SSB program, and every other state that does not yet have a program is currently developing an SSB program.
+Since California’s SSB program was established, 44 other states have adopted an SSB program, and every other state not currently offering an SSB program is in the process of developing one.
+Today, the SSB continues to be an important recognition for California high school graduates.
 The California Department of Education (CDE) collects SSB information using the California Longitudinal Pupil Achievement Data System, and local educational agencies (LEAs) may choose to use SSB data as one of their college and career indicators.

-Participation in the SSB program continues to be voluntary for LEAs; however, while fluency in more than one language has always been an admirable skill, biliteracy is increasingly important to employment to prepare students for the jobs of tomorrow.
+Participation in the SSB program continues to be voluntary for LEAs; however, while fluency in more than one language has always been an admirable skill, biliteracy is increasingly important to employment in an international and global context to prepare students for the jobs of tomorrow.

-To encourage students to participate in the SSB program and to allow them to prepare for this award early, consider disseminating SSB information to middle school and incoming high school students.
-Please share this information with your administrators, counselors, world language department chairs, and English learner program directors.
+To encourage participation in the SSB program and early preparation of students, consider disseminating SSB information to middle school and incoming high school students.
+Please share this information with your administrators, world language department chairs, and English learner program directors.

 I am committed to honoring students meeting the demands of the SSB program.
 Further details about the SSB and qualification criteria may be accessed on the CDE State Seal of Biliteracy web page at https://www.cde.ca.gov/sp/el/er/sealofbiliteracy.asp.

-If you have any questions regarding the SSB, please contact Gina Garcia-Smith, Education Programs Consultant, Multilingual Support Division, by phone at 916-319-0265 or by email at SEAL@cde.ca.gov.
+If you have any questions about the SSB, please contact Gina Garcia-Smith, Education Programs Consultant, Multilingual Support Division, by phone at 916-319-0265 or by email at SEAL@cde.ca.gov.